CMake syntax

 Controlling the build with options

-We mentioned earlier that the -D
+We mentioned earlier that the -D switch in the command-line interface (CLI)

-command can be used to pass options, but how do we define these
+of the cmake command can be used to pass options, but how do we define these

-options in our CMakeLists.txt
+options in our CMakeLists.txt?

-That is where the option
+That is where the option comes into play!

 option(<variable> "<help_text>" [value])